Friday, 7 February 2020

 February 7 Invercargill

-And we were away scudding through the air in a prop plane bound for Invercargill where we would meet up with the rest of the passengers and crew of this exciting expedition.
+And we were away, scudding through the air in a prop plane bound for Invercargill where we would meet up with the rest of the passengers and crew of this exciting expedition.
+We flew over braided rivers of the Canterbury plains, formed by glacial outwash gravels during ice ages.

-One of the braided rivers of the Canterbury plains.
-Formed by glacial outwash gravels during ice ages.
 And yes we were in a prop plane - you know you’re flying!

-Glorious colours of New Zealand flax
+Glorious colours of New Zealand Flax

 Many of you know that I tend to be a wee bit focussed, but it catches me a little by surprise when people seem to know nothing at all about Antarctica, particular southerners.
 The young NZ woman sitting next to me on the plane on our flight to New Zealand asked what the accommodation options were like in Antarctica!
 Well .... apart from scientific research stations, there aren’t any!
-There are no permanent residents on Antarctica, neither has there ever been any indigenous people, no native Antarcticans.
-Since the land mass over the South Pole, Gondwana, spilt up there have been no land bridges to Antarctica for over 35 million years and that’s before humans evolved, according to the fossil records at least!
+There are no permanent residents in Antarctica, neither has there ever been any indigenous people: no native Antarcticans.
+Since the land mass over the South Pole, Gondwana, spilt up, there have been no land bridges to Antarctica for over 35 million years and that’s before humans evolved, according to the fossil records at least!

 No comments: